ont-app/igraph/README.md

 ## Graph

 The Graph type is a very lightweight implementation of IGraph.
-The aim here, aside from demonstrating IGraph, is to add just one layer of expressiveness to `map`.
+The aim here, aside from demonstrating IGraph, is to add just one layer of expressiveness over the  `map` construct.

 To create: